 Summary: ACT NOW... while you still can!

-If the business has no future and very little cash, debtors or small asset values, get it into liquidation BEFORE it runs out of cash and assets to pay for the liquidation.
+If the business is facing financial difficulties, has no future and very little cash, debtors or small asset values, get it into liquidation BEFORE it runs out of cash and assets to pay for the liquidation.
 This is a common mistake made by directors, thinking something will turn up...but NO! they fail to act soon enough and so their business ends up with no assets, facing winding up petitions .This is more risky for the directors than voluntary liquidation.
 See more information on the compulsory liquidation process, of which you want to avoid!!

 If you would like to find out more as well as get answers to legal and insolvency issues, request our FREE 40-page guide for worried directors.